Groundhog Day: a situation in which a series of unwelcome or tedious events appear to be recurring in exactly the same way.

 - Fee: Free

-Central midfielder Goretzka, who’s becoming an increasingly important player for Germany, attracted interest from the likes of Juventus, Liverpool and Chelsea, but opted to move to Bayern upon the expiration of his Schalke contract.
+Central midfielder Goretzka attracted interest from the likes of Juventus, Liverpool and Chelsea, but opted to move to Bayern upon the expiration of his Schalke contract in 2018.

-The 25-year-old has gone on to become an important player for Bayern through the middle, although his 2019/20 campaign has been hampered by injury problems.
+The 27-year-old has gone on to become an important player for Bayern through the middle, keeping his spot despite the club seemingly being intent on signing all the central midfielders.